angwonson/basic-crud-pattern-perl/NOTES.md

 #### Do not allow users to be deleted, this will break the relationship with tickets assigned to that user
 #### Instead we can just make them inactive:
 #### UPDATE user SET active = 0 WHERE user = 2;

+# createdby_user_id column in ticket_comment table should be NOT NULL, but I left it in case we still need to show the entire app in anonymous mode